campisano/cpp_tdd_2048_game/README.md

 # Test Specs

 1) there is a board
-    - board is divided in 16 squares (four-by-four)
+    - board is divided in 16 positions (four-by-four)
 0) there are numbers
     - number has a value
     - value must be greater than or equal to 2
     - value must be power of two
+0) there are positions
-    - number has a position
+    - position can have a number